A group of Seniors in a SafeBoomer online safety workshop

 After you have made these changes, go back (use the back arrow) to the “Settings” page and find “Privacy & Security” on your iPhone, and click on it.

-1. This also give you a list of your installed Apps, but allows you to check for access and permissions.
-Under each App, it shows how many other Apps have permissions to access the connecting App.
+1. This also give you a list of your installed Apps, however, under Privacy and Security, you can check to see which apps have access and which permissions they have been given.
+Click each App to see how many other Apps have permissions to access the connecting App.

-Apple Advertising, App Privacy Report, Apple Intelligence Report, Stolen Device Protection, Lockdown Mode, Safety Check, Motion & Fitness, and Research Sensor & Usage Data.
+Background App Refresh, Apple Advertising, App Privacy Report, Apple Intelligence Report, Stolen Device Protection, Lockdown Mode, Safety Check, Motion & Fitness, and Research Sensor & Usage Data, Safari Settings, App Access and more.

 Similar Posts